 Another study published in the Journal, Heart, found that the likelihood of developing high blood pressure is strongly influenced by the experience of stress in early adulthood, even more so than being overweight.
 Essentially, what this means is that a difficulty coping with stress in young adulthood can have long-term health consequences.

 The study reported that "pre-hypertension" in young adulthood was linked to a higher risk of calcium buildup in the heart arteries 25 years later.
 The researchers suggest that lifestyle changes can have a significant impact in reducing the risk of heart damage in later adulthood; they caution young people to avoid excessive alcohol consumption as this elevates blood pressure and encourage getting more sleep.

-These are the key points to keep in mind about hypertension:
+These are the key points to keep in mind about managing hypertension: